trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace/part-3.md

 Now you can manage tokens that have a quantity, but the app can manage only one type of token.

+For the complete content of the contract and web app at the end of this part, see the completed part 3 app at https://github.com/marigold-dev/training-nft-3.

 In the next part, you update the application to create a multi-asset contract that can handle multiple types of tokens with different quantities.

 To continue, go to [Part 4: Handling multi-asset tokens](./part-4).